jrhawley/pycrlibm/README.rst

 At the command line::

+    # from PyPI
     $ pip install crlibm
+    # from Anaconda Cloud
+    $ conda install -c jrhawley pycrlibm

 On Microsoft Windows ``pip`` will try first to download a binary archive in *wheel* format, and if no such a *wheel* can be found for